Free S&H For Orders Over $30

 • Observational studies comparing dietary patterns

-• Microbial sequencing to track changes in population behavior
+• Microbial sequencing to track population behavior

-• Metabolic analysis of fermentation byproducts
+• Analysis of fermentation byproducts

 Nutrient Breakdown as Part of Digestive Balance